One of the consequences of New York’s regime of drug prohibition is that people who need help are often unable to turn to authorities to get it.

 In Buffalo, there are few attorneys as experienced as the team at Friedman & Ranzenhofer.

-If you or a family member are dealign with witness or victim of a drug or alcohol overdose charges, call us today at 716-542-5444 for a free consultation with an experienced Buffalo drug crimes defense attorney.
+If you or a family member are dealign with witness or victim of a drug or alcohol overdose charges, call us today at 716-542-5444 for a legal consultation with an experienced Buffalo drug crimes defense attorney.